 Take it a step further and research the topic before you ask your audience.

 Make sure that the content you want to share is the best it can be.

 High-quality content will always perform better with your audience.
 Just because it’s easy to ‘skim over’ points on a chart or image doesn’t mean it’s not worth taking the time to research and make sure they’re relevant.

-People prefer longer content in general, so try focusing on that sort of approach rather than short posts where you have a picture, headline, but nothing much inside!
+People prefer longer content in general, so try focusing on that approach rather than short posts where you have a picture and headline but nothing much inside!

 3. Structure Your Content